peterkuma/ccbrowse/README.md

 The structure of the profile specification is as follows:

-    name                  name of the profile
+    name                  Name of the profile
-    primary               primary satellite ("calipso" or "cloudsat")
+    primary               Primary satellite ("calipso" or "cloudsat")
-    origin                the physical coordinates of the origin of the system as time in format "year-month-day hour:minute:second"
+    origin                The physical coordinates of the origin of the system As time in format "year-month-day hour:minute:second"
-                          and altitude in meters
+                          And altitude in meters
-    prefix                URL prefix (when hosting on http://your.domain/prefix/) zoom                  list of zoom levels
+    prefix                uRL prefix (when hosting on http://your.domain/prefix/) zoom                  List of zoom levels
-        0                 zoom level 0
+        0                 Zoom level 0
-            width         tile width in milliseconds
+            width         Tile width in milliseconds
-            height        tile height in meters
+            height        Tile height in meters
-        1                 zoom level 1
+        1                 Zoom level 1
         [...]
-    layers                list of layers
+    layers                List of layers
-        [layer name]      short name of the layer (without white space) format        tile format (png or json)
+        [layer name]      Short name of the layer (without white space) format        Tile format (png or json)
-            type          tile data type (float32 or geojson) dimensions    layer dimensions
+            type          Tile data type (float32 or geojson) dimensions    Layer dimensions
                           "xz" for two-dimensional layers
                           "x" for one-dimensional layers
                           "" for zero-dimensional layers (e.g. geography)
-            units         physical units of data
+            units         Physical units of data
-            title         layer title
+            title         Layer title
-            src           source URL
+            src           Source URL
-            availability  layer availability
+            availability  Layer availability
-            attribution   data attribution text displayed on the map colormap      colormap for rendering images
+            attribution   Data attribution text displayed on the map colormap      Colormap for rendering images
         [...]

 As a user, you might wish to modify zoom level and origin, whereas you should